RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Result

 \subsubsection{w/o OBSK}

-After removing OBSK, marked as ReAct+JsonRegen+LLM experts in tables, the controller agent cannot use snapshots anymore and has to operate on truncated data.
-The absence of snapshots impacts the overall metrics, including $-1.90$ BLEURT and $-0.35$ G-Correctness on root cause prediction, though not as dramatically as excluding the LLM experts.
-This indicates that the controller can still put analysis on the log with the expert.
-However, a large part of the environmental observation is lost.
+The controller agent cannot use snapshots anymore and has to operate on truncated data.
+The absence of snapshots impacts the overall metrics, including $-1.90$ BLEURT and $-0.69$ G-Correctness on root cause prediction, though not as dramatically as excluding the LLM experts.
+This indicates that the controller can still put analysis on the log with the expert, while a large part of the environmental observation is lost.

-Additionally, We experiment by removing the observation head and only showing a snapshot to the controller agent in the root cause prediction subtask.
-This removal incurs the least performance degradation, like $-1.10$ BLEURT and $-0.19$ G-Correctness, implying that the snapshot mechanism outweighs the benefit of the observation itself.